 The valley isn’t served by public transport, making guided tours from Bahariya or Farafra the most reliable way to reach it.
 These tours typically include meals, gear, campfires, and overnight stays under starlit skies, adding depth to the journey through this desert dreamscape.

 The ideal months to visit Agabat are between October and April, when temperatures drop to a comfortable range (15–28°C), and the desert nights shimmer with crisp, cool air.
 Summers can be brutal, with temperatures soaring past 40°C, making travel difficult and even dangerous without proper preparation.
+For planning, many travelers consult guides on the Best Time to Visit Egypt.

 🔹Explore Oracle of Amun